beyarkay/masters-thesis/src/05_results.md

 1. What does _Ergo_ look like?
 Where are the sensors places?
 1. Discussion about why the HMMs couldn't be trained on every training observation but could be evaluated on every validation observation.
+1. Each set of hyperparameters has 5 repetitions

 ## Dataset Description